Super Bowl VI: Super Bowl pregame news and notes

 Dolphins safety Jake Scott entered Super Bowl VI with a broken left hand.
 He broke his right wrist during the game but never came out.
 With both hands in casts for three months, he said "When I go to the bathroom, that's when I find out who my real friends are."

 This was the first Super Bowl to match two teams which played its home games on artificial turf.
 Both of the Cowboys' home stadiums of 1971, the Cotton Bowl and Texas Stadium, had turf, as did the Dolphins' Orange Bowl (specifically Poly-Turf).
 The previous year, the Cowboys became the first team to play its home games on turf to make it to a Super Bowl.

-Through Super Bowl LVII, this is the only Super Bowl in which both teams played their home games in states which were members of the Confederate States of America during the Civil War.
-The Washington Commanders (known as the Redskins from 1937-2019) which faced the Dolphins in Super Bowl VII and Super Bowl XVII, has its facilities and training camp in Virginia, which was a Confederate state during the Civil War, but have never played home games there, moving from Washington, D.C. proper to Maryland in 1997.

-This game was originally scheduled to be the last to be played in Tulane Stadium.
-It was hoped the Louisiana Superdome would be ready in time for the 1972 NFL season.
-However, political wrangling led to a lengthy delay in construction, and groundbreaking did not take place until August 11, 1971, five months before this game.
+It was hoped the Louisiana Superdome would be ready in time for the 1972 NFL season (had construction stayed on schedule, it is likely this game would have been played elsewhere, with either Super Bowl VII or Super Bowl VIII awarded to New Orleans).
+However, wrangling between labor unions and Louisiana politicians, led by Governor John McKeithen, led to a lengthy delay in construction, and groundbreaking did not take place until August 11, 1971, five months before this game.
 The Superdome was not completed until August 1975, forcing Super Bowl IX to be moved to Tulane Stadium.
 That Super Bowl proved to be the final NFL game in the stadium, which was demolished in late 1979.

-The night before the game, Joe Frazier successfully defended his heavyweight boxing championship with a fourth-round knockout of Terry Daniels at the Rivergate Convention Center, which was approximately one mile south of the construction site for the Superdome on Poydras Street.
+The night before the game, Joe Frazier successfully defended his heavyweight boxing championship with a fourth-round knockout of Terry Daniels (at the time of the fight, a student at Dallas' Southern Methodist University) at the Rivergate Convention Center (now Caesar's Palace New Orleans), which was one mile south of the construction site for the Superdome on Poydras Street.
 The next day, the Rivergate hosted a closed-circuit television broadcast of the game, charging $10 per person.

 The temperature at kickoff was a sunny and windy 39 F, making this the coldest Super Bowl to date.

+This was the final Super Bowl where both teams' head coaches (Landry of the Cowboys, Shula of the Dolphins) wore suits.